NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Ricochet Master.md

 **Prerequisites** Ricochet Shot
 * * *
 You have an eye for angles and can find shots that others believe are impossible.
 When using [[Feats/Ricochet Shot|Ricochet Shot]], you can bounce your bullet off up to two solid surfaces within your weapon's first range increment instead of just one.
-In addition, a creature is [[Conditions/Off-Guard|Off-Guard]] the first time you attack it with a Ricochet Shot during an encounter.
+In addition, a creature is [[Off-Guard|Off-Guard]] the first time you attack it with a Ricochet Shot during an encounter.

 *Source: Pathfinder Guns & Gears*
 *ORC*